 You may have heard about about the 5 love languages for couples, right?
 The best-selling book The Five love languages: How to express heartfelt commitment to your mate by Dr. Gary Chapman tells you about how you prefer to give and receive love in your relationship.

-For sure you know that when it comes to parenting, it is not a one size fits all kind of thing.
+For sure you know that when it comes to parenting, it isn’t a one-size-fits-all kind of thing.
 Your children may need more than just a hug and a kiss to feel loved.
 This book will tell you more about the spectrum of ways children appreciate and love based on their own love languages.

 All about the book